elizasj/TD-Orca-Ableton_Stereolux2023/README.md

 <details>
 <summary>CHOPS</summary>

-_1d space, dealing with numerical data, channel based, and each channel is sample based.
+_Deals with 1d space, dealing with numerical data, channel based, and each channel is sample based.
 AKA they take in data.
 Chops drive other parameters in touch designer.
 Can be 1 chan/1 sample, or 1 chan/multiple samples…_

 **Single channel, single sample**
 ![Single channel and sample](/images/singlesample.png)